nielslange/smntcs-show-active-plugins/README.txt

 Contributors: 		nielslange
 Tags: 				Plugins, View active plugins
-Stable tag: 		1.1
+Stable tag: 		1.0
-Tested up to: 		6.8
+Tested up to: 		6.6
 Requires PHP: 		7.4
 Requires at least: 	5.2
 License: 			GPL v2 or later
 License URI: 		https://www.gnu.org/licenses/gpl-2.0.html

-By default, the WordPress plugin section includes menu links for "Installed Plugins" and "Add New Plugin".
-This plugin enhances navigation efficiency by adding a new menu link titled "Active Plugins".
-This direct link allows users to immediately view all active plugins without the need to first navigate through "Installed Plugins" and select the view to show active plugins.
+This plugin adds a submenu item to the Plugins menu item, that links to all active plugins.

 == Description ==

-By default, the WordPress plugin section includes menu links for "Installed Plugins" and "Add New Plugin".
-This plugin enhances navigation efficiency by adding a new menu link titled "Active Plugins".
-This direct link allows users to immediately view all active plugins without the need to first navigate through "Installed Plugins" and select the view to show active plugins.
+This plugin adds a submenu item to the Plugins menu item, that links to all active plugins.

 == Installation ==